Volume Two

 [Understood!]

-Bard and the rescue groups were progressing well, but the problem was the patrol group.
+Bard and the transport team were making good progress, but the problem was the patrol group.

-Frank and the others were having a difficult time with the mutated leader of a ronde red ape.
+Frank and the others were having a hard time with the mutated leader of the ronde red apes.

-Frank had chosen a room with only a single entrance so that it would be easier to defend, so although they'd managed to keep it to a stalemate while preventing surprise attacks, the current situation left no room for Bard to get in.
+Frank had picked a room with only one entrance to make it easier to defend, so they'd managed to hold a stalemate while preventing surprise attacks, but the current situation left no opening for Bard to slip in.

 (… Guess I can't avoid it anymore?)

-Losing everything for fear of a tiny loss was putting the cart before the horse.
+Losing everything out of fear of a small loss was putting the cart before the horse.

 "Bard-san, after turning left and following the wall, please throw one of the stones into the third pathway you see."